dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 If that sounds exciting let's dive in! 🏊‍♂️

 ### 💻 Installation
+Let's begin with the installation.
-I will be using the conda environment to install the packages required for this post.
+I will be using a `conda` environment to install the packages required for this post.
 Feel free to the environment of your choice.

 ```bash
 conda create -n supercharge_timm_tensorrt python=3.11